Police Report After a DC Car Accident

 Date, Time, and Location in a DC Police Report

 These are essential facts to provide to the insurance carrier on both sides to proceed with settlement negotiations on your case.
 When we report an accident on your behalf, we need certain information to successfully and comprehensively report on.
-The insurance carrier will only consider the accident reported if we have sufficient information.
-The issue arises when a client needs clarification on all pertinent facts.
-There are several justifiable reasons for this.
+The insurance carrier will only consider the accident reported if we have enough information for them to start the claim.
+Thus, an issue may arise if you do not have all the pertinent facts.
+There are several legitimate reasons why you may be missing key facts.
 For example, a client may have been in too much pain and physically disabled to learn specific information.
 A brain injury may have caused a blackout, causing the plaintiff not to remember any information.
 Fortunately, the DC police typically do an excellent job collecting relevant information.

 Car Information